alexanderternst/CSS/README.md

 - subgrid

 ## Some notes
-- Something like a navbar should not be in the grid
+- Something like a navbar should not be in the grid, but seperate because Grid is for layout of content on the website.

-## Position attribute
+# Position attribute
 - Position attribute
 - Column and Row/Table (more bootstrap stuff)